-Resonance Health currently has one female member of a four member board.
-The Managing Director, CFO/Company Secretary and three Managers of the Company are women.
+Resonance Health currently has one female member of a five member board.
+The Managing Director, CFO/Company Secretary(on Maternity Leave) and two Managers of the Company are women.

-Currently, Resonance Health has women hold 25% of total Board membership.
-Additionally 38.5% of the all current employees are women and 38.5% of all Management/Executive roles are filled by women.
+Currently, Resonance Health has women who hold 20% of total Board membership.
+Additionally 32% of all current employees are women and 26% of all Management/Executive roles are filled by women.